 A landlord asked the following question this week:

-I know that we could report late payments to credit bureau through MrLandlord.
-What's the benefit of reporting (besides scaring the tenants to pay on time)?
+I know we could report late or non payments to credit bureaus through MrLandlord.
+What's the benefit of reporting (besides scaring the tenants to pay?
 Many years ago, I evicted a tenant and won both possession and monetary (back rent) judgement.
 I didn't hope that I would get paid back rent.
 Three years later, to my surprise, that tenant called me and wanted to pay.
 Why?
 She was trying to get a home loan to buy a house and her lender required that she satisfy all debts.
 What I didn't know was that somehow one of the credit bureaus picked up this monetary judgement court record and put it in her credit report.
 So I got paid full back rent plus interest (dictated by the law).

 Couple of notes -

 - You do not need to have an official judgment in order to use the service featured on this site to report debts to the credit bureaus.

 - And yes, for the low cost of doing so, it is recommended that you report debts of former residents because you may one day get lucky again which may mean several hundred or even thousands of dollars of "found" money.
 Over the years, including this year, I have had several instances where residents were now buying or renting something and needed to clear off old debts.
 Therefore they contacted me to pay off old debts.

 - The service here is for "past" debts once the resident moves out of the property.
 So you would NOT use the service to report residents currently living in your property who are late in their payments or not paying.
 Again, the service is for reporting the debts of former residents after they are out of your rental.